kharchenkolab/dropEst/README.md

 ### Output
 <!-- TODO: add that output has data of two types: all cells and filtered cells -->
-Result of this phase is .rds file with the next fields:
+Result of this phase is cell.counts.rds file with the next fields:
 * **cm** (sparse matrix): count matrix in sparse format
 * **reads_per_chr_per_cell** (list of data.frame): number of reads per cell (row) for each chromosome (column):
   * **Exon** (data.frame): exonic reads